Murray D. Martin: Board memberships

 Martin was a director on the board of directors at the Business Council of Fairfield County, The Brink's Company, National Urban League, and Catalyst.

-Martin was the charman of the board of visitors and a trustee at Sacred Heart University.
+Martin was the chairman of the board of visitors and a trustee at Sacred Heart University.

 Patents

 Martin is named on two patents.
 Closed loop postage metering system and method for mail address block image information encoding, protection and recovery in postal payment applications.

-Merits, awards, and honorary degrees
+Recognition

 Martin earned awards and honorary degrees for his involvement in philanthropy.
-He attributes his upbringing for his commitment to community involvement.
+He attributes his upbringing to his commitment to community involvement.